imedan/snc_sf/README.md

 # SDSS-V Solar Neighborhood Census Selection Function and Subpopulation Probabilities

 This repository provides the code to calculate the selection function for the SDSS-V Solar Neighborhood Census (SNC) relative to the Gaia Catalog of Nearby Stars ([GCNS](https://ui.adsabs.harvard.edu/abs/2021A%26A...649A...6G/abstract)).
 With this selection function, the code allows for the forward modeling of subpopulation probabilities across the HR diagram.
-A use case would be selecting all stars in the SNC with [Fe/H] < -1 and the forward model would evaluate the likely probability of selecting [Fe/H] < -1 stars from the GCNS across the HR diagram.
+A use case would be selecting all stars in the SNC with [Fe/H] < -1 and the forward model would evaluate the likely probability of selecting [Fe/H] < -1 stars from the GCNS in discrete bins across the HR diagram.

 ## Installation